-Sophisticated Paris is famous worldwide as a place of romance, but it’s not just a city for a romantic weekend—and there are other cities in France with just as much to offer.
+Sophisticated Paris is famous worldwide as a place of romance, but it’s not just a city for a romantic weekend—there are other cities in France with just as much to offer.
 If you’re considering going on a French city break or holiday by private jet, here’s our guide to the top cities to visit in France.

 The Top Five Best Cities in France to Visit